-The Year 9 programme is designed to offer a contemporary education to boys with an aim to develop young men, whilst guiding them through a potentially challenging and changing period in their life.
+The Year 9 and 10 programme is designed to offer a contemporary education to boys with an aim to develop young men, whilst guiding them through a potentially challenging and changing period in their life.

 We seek to do this by creating an education experience that:

 - Challenges traditional education aiming to engage adolescent boys

 - Is based in research